 In December 2019, the FASB issued Accounting Standards Update 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" ("ASU 2019-12").
 ASU 2019-12 simplifies how an entity accounts for income taxes.
 ASU 2019-12 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2020, which will be our fiscal year beginning February 1, 2021 (fiscal 2022).
 Early adoption is permitted.
-The Company will adopt this guidance in the first quarter of fiscal 2022.
-We are currently evaluating the impact that the adoption will have on our results of operations, financial position and disclosures.
+The Company will adopt this guidance in the first guarter of fiscal 2022.
+The adoption of this guidance is not expected to have a material impact on our results of operations or disclosures.